WindingSnow/21-ReactJs-Projects/README.md

 - <strong> Random Joke Generator </strong> - Creating a Joke generator can be very entertaining for your users.
 You can fetch the content for the joke from an API using JavaScript, displlay it and style it using CSS.

+## Advanced Level Projects
+Finally, let's move on to 7 Advanced ReactJs projects.

+- <strong> Markdown Editor </strong> - You can create an advanced markdown editor using ReactJs whiich will be helpful in creating Readme etc. You can add this project to your resume/portfolio.

+- <strong> Online JavaScript Compiler </strong> - Although JavaScript can be compiled in the Browser console, creating an interactive JavaScript editor will boost your ReactJs skills.
+You can create an online JavaScript Compiler using JavaScript and ReactJs that compiles JavaScript in the browser itself.
+You can add other functionalities as well such as saving the document, syntax check etc.

+- <strong> Dynamic Weather App </strong> - In the list of <a href="https://github.com/Saarthak-Slathia/21-ReactJs-Projects/blob/main/README.md#intermediate-level-projects">intermediate level projects</a>, there was a project known as Weather app.
+This project is also very similar to the previous weather app, just the difference being that it will be more advanced and there will be more features such as <b>city search</b>, <b>theme switch </b> etc.
 #### Area under maintainance 🚧👷🏻‍♂️ More Projects coming soon